javaddehban/javaddehban/README.md

 ### Hi there 👋
 I'm Javad.
-I'm a mobile developer and love Technology.I started programming in 2017.
+I'm a Software developer and love Technology.I started programming in 2017.

    <a href="https://stackexchange.com/users/11246800/javad-dehban"><img src="https://stackexchange.com/users/flair/11246800.png" width="208" height="58" alt="profile for Javad Dehban on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Javad Dehban on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>